nbkrause/azure-pipelines-canary-k8s-1/README.md

 * Review the variables in the `azure-pipelines.yml`, specially the `containerRegistry` and `environment`.
   Their values should match the service connections created previously.
 * In `manifests/deployment.yml`, replace the `image` with your container registry's URL.

+### Creating the pipeline

+* In your Azure DevOps project, navigate to "_Pipelines_" > "_New pipeline_".
+* Connect & Select your code location. _Azure Repos Git_ is a great option if you do not wish to open your GitHub account.
+It will however require you to push your repo to a new location.
+* Review & Run!